F.A.Q.

 There are no dress codes.
 You can wear anything you like.
 However, you will not find any of the Germans wearing shorts like the Americans.
 They are just not worn.
 Blue jeans, – yes.
 Just be aware so you won’t feel uncomfortable.
 We Americans stand out pretty much already without wearing something that no one else is wearing.
 You will find it does start getting a bit chilly as fall approaches and you can probably do well without the shorts.
 For the most part, the Germans are well dressed, especially on Sundays.
 The Bavarians like to dress up and often put on their traditional Bavarian costumes as everyday dress.
 Now, if you have a pair of Bavarian leather shorts, or Lederhosen along with the traditional suspenders and the Bavarian hat, you will be right in style.

 Petty Coats takes up a lot of room in your suitcase.
 Pack a squaw dress or prairie skirt.
 These can also be used during the day.
-Anyone caught wearing a petty coat at a casual dance will be automatically thrown into the town fountain.

 Travel What-Ifs